DininduSenanayake/HCP_download/mahuika_instructions/README.md

   * release-notes
   * MEG

-#### Downloading datasets/dataset for a single subject
+#### Downloading datasets/dataset for a single subject via a terminal session

 >**CAUTION** - These datasets can be quite large (~70GB per subject for all 8 datasets).
-Therefore, please do make sure to check the space of your nobabackup directory with `nn_storage_quota` command prior to starting the download
+Therefore, please do make sure to check the space of your nobabackup directory with `nn_storage_quota` command prior to starting the download.
+Also, we recommend using a `tmux` or a `screen` session for interactive downloads.

 * Following command will download all of the datasets defined in line 15-22 `download_HCP_1200.py` for a single subject.
 In this instace, subject id is 996782